leksus1966/telegramBotProject/README.md

 # Welcome to Telegram Bot Weather Application

 This is a simple weather application built with Python.
-It shows the current weather and forecast for cities.
-I use python-telegram-bot and OpenWeather API.
+It shows the current weather and forecast for cities in Telegram.
+I use python-telegram-bot and OpenWeatherMap API.

 ## Pre-Requisites: